How do we help people exercise their rights?

 Remember, people can also object to any profiling you do.
 As part of compliance with the right to object, you must bring this to people’s attention and present it separately from other information.

-If your product is aimed at children or likely to be used by children, you should switch processing options that use profiling to off by default.
-‘Off by default’ does not mean profiling is impossible or banned.
-By following the safeguards and steps in the code’s standard, your profiling using children’s data can take place safely and fairly.
+If your product is aimed at children or likely to be used by children, you should take into account the profiling standard of our Children’s code.
+By following the safeguards and steps in the standard, your profiling using children’s data can take place safely and fairly.